Krishnasinghbhainsora/BMI-Calculator/README.md

 # BMI-Calculator
-BMI Calculator is amazing design using HTML, CSS & js...
+BMI Calculator is amazing design using HTML, CSS & js.